mertgulerx/frontier_exploration_ros2/README.md

 More than a basic frontier package, it brings smarter exploration decisions and a stronger overall design.
 With map optimization before frontier detection, target ordering inspired by **Minimum Ratio Traveling Salesman Problem (MRTSP)**, and an efficient modern C++ implementation, it offers a more capable and more refined exploration experience.

 This is not just a direct C++ port.
 It also improves long-running exploration with reusable caches, less repeated computation, and controlled memory use.
-Clear runtime controls for preemption, suspression, QoS, and completion handling make it easier to use in real projects.
+Clear runtime controls for preemption, suppression, QoS, and completion handling make it easier to use in real projects.

 In benchmarks against a Python-based frontier exploration package, our MRTSP mode delivered `72.2%` lower average CPU usage and `48.5%` lower average RAM usage.
 Our nearest mode reached `79.4%` lower average CPU usage and about `76.5%` lower average RAM usage.